Kai375/Stock/README.md

 * It has two constructors:

    First constructor gets the eight variables that comprise the object.
-NOTICE: Min and max temperatures are received as objects!
+NOTICE: Expiry and Production dates are received as objects!

    If expiry date of a product is before its production date, then its expiry date will be changed to one day after its production date.